Investor letters to purchase

 The absentee landlord letters are for out of area landlords who own occupied rental properties.

-This set is focused only on rental properties that are vacant and have been vacant for some time.
+This set of investor letters to purchase vacant rentals is focused only on rental properties that have been vacant for some time.

 No matter why they’re vacant, unoccupied rental properties are a drain on their owners.
 They may not have a mortgage, but they still have taxes, insurance, and maintenance costs.